SeyeongPark/Testing-real-estate-data-using-LR-and-PR/README.md

-# Testing-real-estate-data-using-LR
+# Testing-real-estate-data-using-LR-and-PR
-Practice the use of linear regression
+•	Practice the use of linear regression and polynomial regression
+•	Design and implement Python applications that incorporate linear regression solutions